Disentangling defects and sound modes in disordered solids: Acknowledgements

-We thank Jim Sethna, Andrea Liu, and Dapeng Bi for discussions.
-M.L.M. and S.W. were supported by NSF-DMR-1352184, and M.L.M. was supported by the Alfred P. Sloan Foundation.
+We thank Jim Sethna, Andrea Liu, Matthias Merkel, Peter Morse, and Dapeng Bi for discussions.
+This work was supported in part by NSF-DMR-1352184 (MLM and SW), and the Alfred P. Sloan Foundation (MLM), and the Simons Foundation Grant No. 454947 (MLM).
+Computing resources were provided by Syracuse University and NSF-ACI-1541396.